ycanardeau/ResXGenerator/README.md

 -   No cold start penalty
 -   Smaller combined size of dll (up to 50%, since it doesn't need to store the keys for every single language)

-Disadvantages of using `VocaDB` code generation
+Disadvantages of using `GenerateCode` code generation

 -   Since `CultureInfo` are pre-computed, custom `CultureInfo` are not supported (or rather, they always return the default language)
 -   Cannot lookup "all" keys (unless using reflection)